 Llansteffan Castle is a castle overlooking the River Tywi as it enters Carmarthen Bay near the village of Llansteffan in Carmarthenshire, Wales.Prehistoric siteThe castle sits on a much older Iron Age promontory fort, proving Llansteffan has been inhabited for several millennia.
 The hill's summit can only be reached from one side, and the hill where the castle/fort stands commands the entrance to the River Towy (unlike today, the hill would have been stripped of trees to make foot soldiers vulnerable to attack by archers).
 The original earthworks can still be seen and were used as part of the modern castle's defence system—the castle proper rests within the earthwork rings.Norman period and afterThe castle was built by the Normans after 1100 as part of their invasion of Wales and granted to the Marmion family before passing to the de Camvilles through marriage.It was captured by Maredudd ap Gruffydd in 1146 against the forces of Maurice FitzGerald, Lord of Lanstephan and his brother William FitzGerald, Lord of Emlyn who were the leading Norman settlers of the region.
 The castle was retaken by the Normans in 1158.
 Llywelyn the Great recaptured the castle for the Welsh in 1215 and taken back by the de Camville family sometime after 1223.
-The castle fell to Llywelyn ap Gruffudd in 1257 but returned to the de Camvilles by the 1260s.Put Llansteffan Castle at the forefront of your travel plans using our Llansteffan vacation generator.
+The castle fell to Llywelyn ap Gruffudd in 1257 but returned to the de Camvilles by the 1260s.To visit Llansteffan Castle on your trip to Llansteffan, use our Llansteffan trip planner .

 Create an itinerary including Llansteffan Castle